Passiv is an investing tool that simplifies the investment process for do-it-yourself investors.

 Currently, Passiv only supports full integration with Questrade.
 You can’t use them on other brokerage services like Wealthsimple Trade.

-This is because Questrade is the only broker in Canada that has an open API, which is what Passiv uses to securely connect to users’ brokerage accounts.
-However, they support a variety of brokerages in the United States like TD Ameritrade, Interactive Brokers, Alpaca, and Tradier, etc.
+This is because Questrade is the only broker in Canada with an open API, which Passiv uses to securely connect to users’ brokerage accounts.

 My review of Passiv is positive.

 Investors who feel that DIY investing is too complicated would enjoy some of the relief that Passiv provides.
 It simplifies how you allocate new deposits, manage your dividends, use dollar-cost averaging, and more.

 If you used to put off rebalancing till later because you did not have the time to crunch the numbers, Passiv makes the process hassle-free.

 If the idea of self-directed investing still puts you off, check out my guide to robo-advisor investing in Canada.